-A visit to San Diego, California in January can cost nearly 40 percent less for hotels and pull up discounted rates on flights compared to other times of the year.
-What also makes San Diego an attractive vacation destination for midwinter is that its climate is fairly consistent throughout the year.
-With daily January temperatures hovering around 65°Fahrenheit, you can wear a T-shirt outside and still enjoy the ocean life that the city is known for, even in the middle of winter.
+A visit to San Diego, California in January can cost nearly 40 percent less for hotels, and travelers will receive discounted rates on flights.
+San Diego's consistently comfortable climate makes it an attractive vacation destination for midwinter.
+With daily January temperatures hovering around 65 degrees Fahrenheit, you can wear a T-shirt outside and still enjoy the ocean life that the city is known for, even in the middle of winter.

 Accommodation: Where to Stay in San Diego: Best Areas & Hotels

-If your plan is to head to a warm vacation spot in January then Cancun, Mexico can fulfill that wish.
+If you dream of warm waves lapping a palm-tree-lined shore, then a January trip to Cancun, Mexico can fulfill that wish.
 The white sands draw lots of tourists this time of year, so rates will not be super cheap, but the sheer volume of resorts and package rates available for the expected influx of tourists means that you can find deals that are a bit cheaper than other times of the year.